docpad-archive/documentation/Guides.md

-This is a listing of all the tutorials for DocPad (that we know about).
+This is a listing of all the guides for DocPad (that we know about).
 If you're written one, be sure to add it here :)

 ### [Extending DocPad](https://github.com/bevry/docpad/wiki/Extending)